Towards Robust Semantic Segmentation against Patch-based Attack via Attention Refinement: Related Work

 \subsection{Semantic Segmentation}

 Early semantic segmentation methods use CNN models as backbones to extract features.
 FCN~\cite{long2015fully} is the first to propose fully convolutional networks, which can adapt to any resolution of input images.
 Since CNN extracts features by stacking multiple layers of convolution, there is a contradiction between preserving the receptive field and preserving resolution in earlier works.
 DeepLab~\cite{chen2015semantic} proposes a dilated convolution layer.
 It enlarges the receptive field of networks without introducing additional parameters.
 And some works~\cite{chen2018deeplab, zhao2017pyramid} adopt multi-scale feature aggregation modules to guarantee both the large-scale receptive field and high-resolution feature map.
 Self-attention~\cite{wang2018nonlocal} is another important module that introduces global receptive filed for each pixel, and its subsequent works~\cite{yuan2018ocnet, huang2019ccnet, li2019expectation} adopt various methods to reduce the complexity.
 Based on self-attention, vision transformer~\cite{dosovitskiy2021an} has become the mainstream model in various computer vision tasks, and its variants in semantic segmentation~\cite{zheng2021rethinking, strudel2021segmenter, xie2021segformer, jain2021semask, cheng2021perpixel, cheng2022masked} also achieve promising results.
+Recently, SegViT v2~\cite{segvit2024zhang} introduces a novel Attention-to-Mask (ATM) module to design a lightweight decoder effective for plain ViT.